 4. Market Analysis

 - Audience Segmentation What key demographics are you going to serve?
 Where do they live, how old are they, how much money do they make, and what do they value?
 As you think about your target audience, it is helpful to create “Buyer Personas,” which are separate individual characters representing your various demographic sets.
 If you’ve sold your product already, discuss who made the purchases and what they purchased.

 - Industry Analysis: What does the market look like for your industry overall?
 Has it grown or changed over the years?
 Do you anticipate it changing in the future?
 Are there factors that could impact its growth?
 You will almost certainly have to do some research for this part.
 Fortunately, whitepapers and research are abundant on almost any industry, as well as free tools like Google Trends.
-This is likely to be one of the most difficult portions of your business plan, so check out the examples in the [business plan template].
+This is likely to be one of the most difficult portions of your business plan.

 - Competitive Analysis: Provide an overview of who your main competition is in the general sense (ie, “ecommerce shops that sell novelty print dresses and individual Etsy vendors who make dresses to order”) and then list out a few competitors.
 Identify your competitors’ key strengths and weaknesses, focusing specifically on where you can outshine the competition or add value to the offering.
 You can also take a quick dive into their presence online: Is their SEO performance stellar?
 Do they have a huge social media following?
 Are they neglecting their PPC ads?
 This section segues nicely into your Marketing Strategy section.

 5. Marketing Strategy